mattowenuk/BBC_GameOfLife/README.md

 ProcessCellTask.java and ProcessAlgorithmTask.java –
 These classes are used to call the data processing methods in the ‘Algorithm’ class on a background thread.
 An Interface is used to call a method within the Activity upon task completion.
 This is done so these classes can potentially be re-used by other Activities and avoid memory leakage.

+The screenshots provided show the app in both 3x3 and 12x12 grids, with a default and random start respectively.
+Subsequent evolutions of the grids are shown.